Johnson, Nowell lead K-State to 63-54 victory over Cal - NewsBreak

 Johnson, Nowell lead K-State to 63-54 victory over Cal

-Keyontae Johnson scored 16 points and Marquis Nowell added 13 with a momentum-changing four-point play late in the game to help Kansas State turn back California 63-54 on Friday night.
+BERKELEY, Calif.
+(AP) — Keyontae Johnson scored 16 points and Markquis Nowell added 13 with a momentum-changing four-point play late in the game to help K-State beat California 63-54.

 Johnson had nine points by halftime to help Kansas State (2-0) take a commanding 36-21 lead.

 Cal (0-2) whittled away at its deficit behind Devin Askew and Kuany Kuany.
-Askew had 11 points after intermission, Kuany scored 10 and the Golden Bears closed to within 47-46 on a layup by Sam Alajiki with 5:37 remaining in the game.
+Askew had 11 points after intermission, Kuany scored 10 and the Golden Bears closed to within one point on a layup by Sam Alajiki with 5:37 remaining in the game.

-Nowell answered with a four-point play and a layup in a 6-0 run and the Wildcats stayed in front from there.
+Nowell answered with a four-point play and a layup in his own 6-0 run that helped the Wildcats stay in front from there.

 Nae’Qwan Tomlin scored 11 for the Wildcats and Johnson had a game-high nine rebounds.